• Skip to primary navigation

 ❓ FAQ

 You can gently reheat.
 Wrap in foil, and heat at 325°.
-Please don't use the microwave, as it dries out your tender pork!
-You can also incorporate the sous vide pork into a salad like this, a hot main dish, or, my personal favorite quinoa chaufa (Chinese-Peruvian stir-fried quinoa).
+Please don’t use the microwave, as it dries out your tender pork!
+You can also incorporate the sous vide pork into a leftover pork tenderloin salad, or quinoa or arroz chaufa.

 A black plate with sous vide pork tenderloin, sweet potato mash, orange slice, copper fork and knife.